JessiMarosi/MissionControl/README.md

 This repository serves as a **centralized portfolio** reflecting both my technical capabilities and my attention to detail in documentation and process design.

+## About the Author
+**Jessica Marosi** is a professional with extensive experience in **systems analysis, cybersecurity, workflow design, and full-stack development**.
+This portfolio reflects her ability to clearly communicate complex technical processes, create actionable documentation, and design efficient workflows.
+Her work emphasizes organization, clarity, and professional presentation, making it suitable for both educational and professional review.